logseq/logseq/CONTRIBUTING.md

    - Dependency updates e.g. in package.json
    - Changes that contain multiple unverified resources.
 This is risky for our users and is a lot of work to verify.
 A change with one resource that can be verified is acceptable.

-### PR Additional Links

-* To run Logseq locally, see [this doc](https://github.com/logseq/logseq/blob/master/docs/develop-logseq.md) or [this doc for windows](https://github.com/logseq/logseq/blob/master/docs/develop-logseq-on-windows.md).
-* To contribute to translations, please read our [translation contribution guidelines][translations].
-* See [our development practices doc](https://github.com/logseq/logseq/blob/master/docs/dev-practices.md) to learn how we develop.
-* See [the overview doc](CODEBASE_OVERVIEW.md) to get an overview of the codebase.

 ### <a name="cla"></a> Sign the CLA

 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 For any code